Alyn and Deeside (Senedd constituency)

 Alyn and Deeside (Alun a Glannau Dyfrdwy) is a constituency of the Senedd.
 It elects one Member of the Senedd by the first past the post method of election.
 Also, however, it is one of nine constituencies in the North Wales electoral region, which elects four additional members, in addition to nine constituency members, to produce a degree of proportional representation for the region as a whole.

 The constituency has been represented by Jack Sargeant since February 2018.

 Boundaries

-The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Alyn and Deeside Westminster constituency.
+The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Alyn and Deeside Westminster constituency prior to the 2023 review of Westminster constituencies.
 It is entirely within the preserved county of Clwyd.
 For the 2007 Assembly election, there were minor changes to the constituency's boundaries.
 For Westminster purposes, the same boundary changes became effective at the 2010 United Kingdom general election.

 When created in 1999, the North Wales region included the constituencies of Alyn and Deeside, Caernarfon, Clwyd West, Clwyd South, Conwy, Delyn, Vale of Clwyd, Wrexham and Ynys Môn (Anglesey).

 Since the 2007 election, the region includes Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Vale of Clwyd, Wrexham and Ynys Môn (Anglesey).